This post may contain affiliate links. Please see our disclosure policy.

 - Once golden, crisp and cooked through, turn out onto a plate and slice into 8 pieces.

 - Top each slice with a dollop of sour cream, a small slice of smoked salmon and sprigs of fresh dill.
-Season with freshly ground black pepper and a squeeze of lemon juice, if wished.
+Season with freshly ground black pepper and a squeeze of lemon juice.
 Enjoy!

 Notes